 Arts Award Access & Inclusion statement

-Arts Award is continually working to improve access to our programmes for everyone with specific individual requirements.
+Arts Award is continually working to improve access to our qualifications.
 Here are some areas that we have improved or are committed to making better.
 If you have in mind a particular area that you think we should prioritise, please get in touch.

-- Advisers can request training resources, toolkits, and some young people’s resources in accessible formats, such as large print, Braille, audio transcription, or unlocked PDF.
-Hard copy materials must be requested a minimum of 6 weeks in advance.
-Digital formats may be available sooner
+- Advisers can request training resources, toolkits, and some young people’s resources in accessible formats, such as large print, Braille, audio transcription, or accessible PDF documents.
+Hard copy materials must be requested a minimum of 6 weeks in advance of the date required.
+Digital formats may be available sooner.

 - New Arts Award films will include a subtitled option.
-We are currently exploring making some young people’s guidance and sections of our websites available in British Sign Language (BSL)
+We are currently exploring making some young people’s resources and films from our websites available in British Sign Language (BSL).

 - Children and young people can evidence their work using a range of formats appropriate to their learning styles or individual requirements, including audio or video recording, annotated photos, signs and symbols (e.g. Makaton, Signalong, BSL), and scribed responses.
 See our resource ‘Evidencing Arts Award: Young people with learning difficulties’ for more guidance and ideas.

 If you need any further help or guidance please contact us.